JCSDA/jedi-docs/docs/inside/jedi-components/mpas-jedi/build.rst

 bundle are provided :doc:`elsewhere </using/building_and_running/building_jedi>`, and it is recommended to familiarize yourself with those instructions before continuing here.

-.. _build-test-mpas-cheyenne:
+.. _build-test-mpas-derecho:

-Building and testing MPAS-BUNDLE on Cheyenne
+Building and testing MPAS-BUNDLE on Derecho
 --------------------------------------------

-Most development and testing of MPAS-JEDI has been performed on NCAR's Cheyenne HPC system.
-Custom scripts for creating the required build environment on Cheyenne are provided in MPAS-BUNDLE.
+Most development and testing of MPAS-JEDI has been performed on NCAR's Derecho HPC system.
+Custom scripts for creating the required build environment on Derecho are provided in MPAS-BUNDLE.
 After cloning MPAS-BUNDLE from Github, you can find these scripts in :code:`mpas-bundle/env-setup`.
-Before executing the :code:`ecbuild` command, :code:`source` the script appropriate for your choice of compiler, MPI implementation, and shell (e.g., gnu-openmpi-cheyenne.sh).
-The commands in the environment script are consistent with the instructions for Cheyenne under :ref:`top-modules`.
+Before executing the :code:`ecbuild` command, :code:`source` the script appropriate for your choice of compiler, MPI implementation, and shell (e.g., gnu-openmpi-derecho.sh).
+The commands in the environment script are consistent with the instructions for Derecho under :ref:`top-modules`.

 After building MPAS-BUNDLE, it is recommended to run the ctests.
 Passing this suite of tests confirms that your build is working as expected.

-Starting from a project directory such as :code:`$HOME/jedi`, the entire build and test workflow on Cheyenne would look like:
+Starting from a project directory such as :code:`$HOME/jedi`, the entire build and test workflow on Derecho would look like:

 .. code-block:: bash